Horus125/dart-pkg/xml/README.md

 ### Installation

-Follow the _Installing_ instructions on https://pub.dartlang.org/packages/xml.
+Follow the installation instructions on [dart packages](https://pub.dartlang.org/packages/xml#-installing-tab-).

 Import the package into your Dart code using: